 Ask a professional cook about the preferred restaurant food processor, and you’re bound to hear an ode to the Robot Coupe.
 This industrial brand has options in many different capacities and power levels, but the 10-cup (2.5-liter) model is the best option for home cooks.

 With 840 watts of power, this Robot Coupe is perfect for the industrious home cook who uses the machine for substantive, challenging tasks on a regular basis.
-Measuring 15 x 12.7 x 23 inches, it’s not a huge machine, but its S-shaped, smooth-edged blades will produce uniformly chopped items, and it can take nearly any job you throw at it.
+It’s not a huge machine, but its S-shaped, smooth-edged blades will produce uniformly chopped items, and it can take nearly any job you throw at it.
 The magnetic safety system ensures the machine stops when the lid is opened.
 There are various attachments available, and it comes with a 3-year warranty on the motor.

 If your food-prep tasks are a little more low-key, consider a manual chopper, which requires you to push down or pull a cord to release a spinning blade.
 The Kuhn Rikon hand chopper has some compelling features, like a non-slip ring on the bottom that keeps it in place while you’re chopping.
 The ultra-sharp stainless-steel blades activate for each pull, which allows you the control of cutting things coarsely or finely.

-The 4.5-inch high Kuhn Rikon only has a two-cup capacity, so this is essentially a mini food processor that’s more appropriate for smaller tasks.
+The 4-inch high Kuhn Rikon only has a 2-cup capacity, so this is essentially a mini food processor that’s more appropriate for smaller tasks.
 While the container is safe for the microwave and dishwasher, the lid and blades require handwashing, making it a little more labor-intensive than some other models.

 Our top pick is the Cuisinart DFP-14BCNY 14-Cup Food Processor (view at Amazon), a versatile food processor with a large capacity that is still very affordable compared with some of its competitors.
 Those with a little more to spend might consider the Breville Sous Chef 16 Pro Food Processor (view at Amazon), which has power, style, and a larger capacity.